-Transfer to the District those wetlands owned by the Napa County flood control district between the Napa River, Highway 29 and Newport Drive for use as habitat and nature-based recreation.
+Transfer to the District those wetlands owned by attorney's for the flood district concluded it would be better from their perspective for the flood district to retain ownership of the property, due to their ongoing maintenance obligations. the Napa River, Highway 29 and Newport Drive for use as habitat and nature-based recreation.